danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 [^FullerGoffey]: Matthew Fuller & Andrew Goffey, "The Obscure Objects of Object Orientation", in Matthew Fuller, ed., *How to be a Geek: Essays on the Culture of Software* (Cambridge, UK: Polity, 2017), 21.
 [^Manifesto]: "Hitherto, philosophers have sought to understand the world; the point, however, is to change it."
 Marx and Engels, *The Communist Manifesto* (1848), https://www.marxists.org/archive/marx/works/1848/communist-manifesto/.
 [^tofu2]: See https://editor.p5js.org/siusoon/sketches/HAYWF3gv.
-[^color]: The range of each individual color is 0-255 with the total of 256 possible values.
+[^color]: The way a computer understands color provides an example of numeric logic.
+A range of each individual color is 0-255 with the total of 256 possible values.
 Each color (R, G and B) has 8-bit color graphics regarding the storage of image information in a computer's memory.
 To put this concretely, the red color is in the form of 8-bit color graphics, then each bit has two binary possibilities, and therefore the number of possible values is calculated as  2^8 which is 256.
 [^pacman]: The original name of the game *Pac-Man* was called "PuckMan" that has a strong food and eating reference.
 The original name refers to a popular Japanese phrase "Paku paku taberu", where "paku paku" simulates the sound of a snapping mouth and taberu means "to eat".
 See Jacopo Prisco, "Pac-Man at 40: The eating icon that changed gaming history", CNN.
 Available at: https://edition.cnn.com/style/article/pac-man-40-anniversary-history/
 [^chun]: As previously discussed in Chapter 1, "Getting started" on the usual understanding of high-level programming languages, Chun sharply points to the politics of programmable software in terms of erasure and reusability.
 Higher-level programming languages does not expose detailed machine operations/instructions, and hence enforcing the binary seperation of soft/hardware and forgetting the physicality and concreteness of machines.
 The professionalization of programming is in part built upon the hiding of the machine.
 Besides, the desire of reusability of code (instead of performing manual wiring as the early days of the so-called computer programming) as well as having the ability to run on more than one machine, or in the contemporary term as supporting cross platforms, is the key to the commodification of software.
 See, Chun, Wendy Hui Kyong.
 “On Software, or the Persistence of Visual Knowledge.”
 Grey Room 18 (January 2005): 26–51. https://doi.org/10.1162/1526381043320741.